woodyshortfilm/woodyshortfilm.github.io/README.md

 WOODY – The animated short film
 ========================

-Static site for Stuart's animated short film, _WOODY_.
+Static site for _WOODY_, the animated short film.